vedantDube/iitBBR-hack/README.md

      ![Screenshot 2024-05-15 212149](assets/three.jpg)

 #### 3. *Dashboard:*
-   - Students see purchased courses, progress, and communication options.
+   - Students see opted courses, progress, and communication options.
    - Teachers view created courses, student enrollments, and communication features.

 ![Screenshot 2024-05-14 211938](assets/two.jpg)
+#### 4. *Documents Upload:*
+   - Faculty can upload multimodal documents and content for their course material.

 #### 4. *Course Opting:*

    - Students can browse and attend courses on the platform.